 However, these experiments raise important bioethical questions that are being addressed by different experts.
 An overview of the current bioethical panorama in this field is outlined below.

-Bioethical issues on experimentation with human brain tissue, organoids or chimeras
+Brain experiments rekindle debate in bioethical issues on experimentation with human brain tissue, organoids or chimeras

 In March this year, the BRAIN Initiative convened a workshop entitled “Workshop on Research with Human Neural Tissue”, in which two dozen participants with backgrounds including neuroscience, neurology, bioethics, philosophy and theology discussed the state of the science and the ethical implications in relation to these experiments, identifying different ethical aspects related with this scientific area.